 Frequently Asked Questions

 What if neither player in Double Solitaire can make any more moves before the foundation piles are completed?

 This is a blockage, and the game ends there.
 Proceed to the scoring part of the game, awarding the win to the player with the most cards in the foundation pile or the most points.

-Do players need card decks with different backs in Double Solitaire?
+Do players need card decks with different backs in this type of Solitaire?

-Players usually prefer to play the game with decks of different colors, as it’s then super easy to tell who played each card in the foundation pile.
+Players prefer to play the game with decks of different colors, as it’s then easy to tell which opponent played which card in the foundation pile.
 Nevertheless, it’s optional.

-How many cards are dealt in Double Solitaire?
+How many cards are dealt from the deck in Double Solitaire?